Talaromycosis

 Talaromyces (former Penicillium marneffei)

-- Consider diagnosis in PLWH who lives/lived in Asia
+Consider diagnosis in persons with HIV who live/lived in Asia

-- Diagnosis: antigen detection in blood, urine or broncho-alveolar fluid, OR positive microscopy, OR mycological culture of blood, urine, broncho-alveolar fluid, CSF or tissue biopsy or PCR in blood OR other clinical samples.
-Aspergillus galactomanan assays may be helpful to diagnose disseminated infections as cross reactivity occurs
+antigen detection in blood, urine or broncho-alveolar fluid, OR positive microscopy, OR mycological culture of blood, urine, broncho-alveolar fluid, CSF or tissue biopsy or PCR in blood OR other clinical samples.
+Next generation sequencing may provide rapid diagnosis

 Drug/Dose | Comments | |